zyedidia/generic/btree/README.md

 import "github.com/zyedidia/generic/btree"
 ```

-Package btree provides an implementation of a B\-tree\.
-A B\-tree is a logarithmic search tree that maintains key\-value pairs in sorted order\.
-It is not binary because it stores more than 2 data entries per node\.
-The branching factor for this tree is 64\.
+Package btree provides an implementation of a B\-tree.
+A B\-tree is a logarithmic search tree that maintains key\-value pairs in sorted order.
+It is not binary because it stores more than 2 data entries per node.
+The branching factor for this tree is 64.

 <details><summary>Example</summary>
 <p>